DavidCico/Development-of-Navier-Stokes-code-by-projection-method/README.md

 ## File descriptions

 * '.f90' files in which the main code, as well as the different subroutines are programmed.
-* 'physical_data.txt' which contains the different parameters to define the domain of computation, mesh size, and other parameters such as CFL or Fourier numbers.
+* 'Makefile' to compile the code.
-* In the output directory 'ex_output_files', there are four files:
+* In the directory 'Documents', there are 3 files in PDF format:
--> 2 output *.vts files at t=0 et Tf/2
--> 2 output *.txt files of velocity profile in x=1 for different data

-* 4 animations in the 'animations' directory.
+-> 2 papers 'cavityflow.pdf' and 'ghia82', which treat of the lid driven cavity problem for incompressible flows.
+-> 'Program_presentation.pdf' which describe all the steps followed in the code implementation

 ### Running the program